Tracardi/tracardi-api/README.md

 # API-First Composable Open-source Customer Data Platform Engine

-[TRACARDI](http://www.tracardi.com/?utm_source=github&utm_medium=web) is a powerful CDP engine designed to help you build your own Customer Data Platform.
+[TRACARDI](http://www.tracardi.com/?utm_source=github&utm_medium=web) is a 🚀 powerful CDP engine designed to __help you build your own Customer Data Platform__.
 More than just a CDP, Tracardi is built with an exceptionally open architecture that gives you total control.
-With its API-first approach, you can seamlessly integrate and adapt Tracardi to fit your specific business requirements, allowing you to create a truly tailored solution.
+With its __API-first approach__, you can seamlessly integrate and adapt Tracardi to fit your specific business requirements, allowing you to create a truly tailored solution.

-Tracardi __collects data from customer journeys__ and assigns it to a profile, automates __data enhancement__, and facilitates 🚀 __Machine Learning APIs__ usage.

 ## ⭐️ Screenshots